AngelAngelov77/StrawberryAdventure/README.md

 Weapon, BodyArmor, LeggingsArmor, FullArmor, Helmet, Gloves, Boots, Ring, Necklace - successors of BasicItem class

 BasicSkill class - abstract class, basic for all skills - To Do to make a constructor setting the properties, to create several successors, defining several classes of skills.
+Skill bonuses works as totalBonus = skillBasicBonus + skillLevel * skillPerLevelBonus

-BasicCharacter class - abstract class, basoc for our hero and for NPCs.
+BasicCharacter class - abstract class, basic for our hero and for NPCs.
 ToDo to change file name from ICharacter.cs to BasicCharacter.cs, to create constructor.

 Character class - class for our hero.
 ToDo successor of BasicCharacter.

 NPC class - clas for NPCs.
 ToDo successor of BasicCharacter, property Experience - how much experience npc gives our hero after been defeated.

-ToDo - Implementation of Chests, Potions(immediate and time effects)
+ToDo - Implementation of Chests, Potions(immediate and time effects), logic for obstrucles(rock, tree, pit) on map.